Pers8/obsidian-files/Comparison between King Lear and HouseBoy.md

 ### Differences :

 King Lear is a play that is written and set in England whereas HouseBoy is a novel written that was written in the 20s century and is set in Cameroon.
 King Lear is a tragedy about a aging King who divides his kingdom among his 3 daugthers and suffers  the consequences of his decisions.
-HouseBoy on the other hand is a coming of age story about a young boy named Toundi who works as a House boy for a french colonial administration in Cameroon
+HouseBoy on the other hand is a coming of age story about a young boy named Toundi who works as a House boy for a French colonial administration in Cameroon.
+Another diffenrece  between the 2 works is their POV